FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 Enjoy an evening of Burns Night traditions with a Kennels' twist.
 You will enjoy the piping in of the Haggis, and rousing readings of Burns' famous poetry enjoyed alongside a three-course dinner of Scottish-inspired dishes.

-After dinner, it's time to get up and dance with the Brighton Ceilidh Collective as they whisk you around the dancefloor with their live band and dance caller.
+After dinner, it's time to get up and dance with our Ceilidh band as they whisk you around the dancefloor with a live band and dance caller.

 With an evening of fun, food, dancing and entertainment, there's no better way to bring joy to January.

-To view the menu for The Kennels' Burns Night Celebration, please click here.
+Please view the menu for The Kennels' Burns Night Celebration here.

 There is no formal dress policy for the event.
 However, we do encourage Scottish dress or smart wear.